 Start here with Good medical practice – our core guidance for all registered doctors.
 All our guidance builds on these core principles.

-Ethical guidance for doctors
+Professional standards for doctors

 Guidance on confidentiality.
 You will also find six supporting pieces of guidance to help you decide if patient information should be disclosed in particular situations, such as when considering if a patient is fit to drive, or when a patient has a serious communicable disease.